 Katie Reus fell in love with romance at a young age thanks to books she'd pilfered from her mom's stash.
 After changing majors too many times to count, she finally graduated with a degree in psychology.
 She now spends her days writing dark paranormal romance.
 She currently lives near Biloxi, Mississippi, with her family.
 When she's not creating stories she can usually be found spending time with her family or one of the many eclectic animals they've adopted over the years.Find out more about Katie by visiting www.katiereus.com, connect with her on Facebook at www.facebook.com/katiereusauthor and Twitter @katiereus.

 Amanda Reynolds lives in the Cotswolds with her family where she writes full-time.
-Her debut novel, Close To Me, is an Amazon Kindle Top 30 bestseller.
-Her second book, another psychological suspense, is due out in 2018.
+Her debut novel, Close To Me, is a #1 e-book bestseller.
+Lying To You is her second book.

 Eva Rice has written five novels and one non-fiction book.
 Her third novel, The Lost Art of Keeping Secrets, was a Richard and Judy Book Club Choice.
 Her latest novel is Love Notes for Freddie.
 She is married to a musician and has three children.
 She lives in London.

 Zoe Rice grew up in Brooklyn and now lives in Manhattan.
 She graduated cum laude from Yale, where her friends thought she should have majored in Art History.
 She then spent four years editing while her friends told her she should write.
 She hopes they're happy now.